-The mission of the Research Staff Hub is to welcome, support and equip researchers and teaching staff employed by the Collegiate University on contracts, in ways that will enable them to be and feel their best at Oxford, and to facilitate their chosen next career chapter.
+The mission of the Research Staff Hub is to welcome, support and equip researchers and teaching staff employed by the Collegiate University on fixed term contracts, in ways that will enable them to be and feel their best at Oxford, and to facilitate their chosen next career chapter.

 The Hub is an important milestone for the University, signifying its commitment to this group of colleagues.
 The Hub team will collaborate across Oxford to improve policy and practice, including initiating ambitious activities to ensure we can meet our commitment to providing an inclusive, fair, positive and supportive environment for all.

 The Hub will facilitate access to the wide menu of transferable skills training, personal and professional development initiatives and networking opportunities offered by divisions, departments, colleges and central services.
 Our aim is a model of support which is both consistent in approach and nuanced to the needs of researchers within and across disciplines.

 One example is a plan to grow the University’s collaboration with industry, the public sector and non-profit organisations, developing relationships through which further career opportunities in various sectors can be identified and explored.